Zongqi-Lawrence-Lu/NAMD-scripts-and-tools/README.md

 - Free energy calculation by generating inputs to two different methods (WHAM and BEUS)
 - Automatically extracts/generates the input file to SMD, SMwST, and BEUS
 - Output monitoring and analysis, with focus on angles and quaternions colvars
-- Fixing and extending existing methods (SMwST)

 These scripts were developed as part of my research under the mentorship of Prof. Esmael Haddadian at UChicago, where we use high-performance computing (HPC) clusters to run enhanced sampling simulations.

-As of July 2025, my project studies are exploring the conformational transition between open and closed states of insulin-degrading enzyme in the presence of insulin and Amyloid-β using molecular dynamics simulation.
+As of November 2025, my project studies are exploring the conformational transition between open and closed states of insulin-degrading enzyme in the presence of insulin and Amyloid-β using molecular dynamics simulation.
 Feel free to contact me if you are interested in my project or have questions about any of the scripts.

 # Repository Structure